 Implementation of quick response courses intended to share new standards.
-The SAS 134 through SAS 140 was issued in 2019 and 2020 with an original effective date of December 15,
+The SAS 134 through SAS 140 was issued in 2019 and 2020 with an original effective date of December 15, 2020.
+Due to the coronavirus pandemic and the extensive changes in these standards, the effective date was delayed to December 15, 2021.
+Regional courses were offered to emphasize these changes and better prepare participants for their following audits.

-With support from PITI-VITI, the APIPA Peer Review timeline has been extended to accommodate delays relating to COVID-19.
+With support from PITI-VITI, the Guam Office of the Public Auditor completed their Peer Review in December 2021.
+Peer Review deadlines have been extended to accommodate COVID-19 delays.